 This is the proven foundation of a strong leader and communication building blocks for our county’s continued future.

 I believe in my past, and know that we have a future in our community.
 In law enforcement, traditionally we only meet the 1% of the population that causes the police response; however I can say that working with the other 99% of the community, has made me a believer that together we are creating a greater community.

 I look forward to being your Sheriff for another great four years.
 I encourage you to call me, visit your Sheriff’s Office and look over this web page.
-Can you take a chance on the unknown candidates with the future of our families, children, seniors and the future of this great county?
+Can you take a chance on the unknown candidates with the future of our families, children, seniors, and the future of this great county?
 I will continue to be responsible and responsive to your needs, resolving issues within our community, the other opponents are “nice guys” but can you take a chance on the other candidate?
-The success you have seen, the positive changes and reduction of crime are only the beginning to our future.
-We hold criminals responsible, demand the most from our staff and expect accountability on our performance, all demonstrated daily!
+The success you have seen, the positive changes, and the reduction of crime is only the beginning of our future.
+We hold criminals responsible, demand the most from our staff, and expect accountability on our performance, all demonstrated daily!

 Thanks for your vote of confidence in your office, Thanks for voting for me to represent you!

 “as to impart knowledge and training to developmentally and morally by instruction.”

 Gary believes education should define our goals and dreams of becoming who we want to be.*

 After graduating from High School, Gary took a different approach to higher education.
 Gary began training for his lifelong goal of becoming a police officer to aid and protect all citizens.
 That was 33 years ago, and today he is still as passionate and dedicated, knowing this is a career and not a retirement position.
 I often say ” I love my job, and every day is a great day to come to work for our kids, community and seniors.